 FareStart's Adult Training Program works to build a strong foundation and support system for every student who passes through our doors.
 The intensive 16-week program combines hands-on food-service training with classroom instruction, life skills training, individual case management and job placement services.

 The Adult Training Program prepares homeless and disadvantaged men and women for jobs in the restaurant and hospitality industry and, through our graduate support services, helps them to keep those jobs and move toward self-sufficiency by assisting them in securing living wage jobs and permanent housing.
 Support and services for our adult students last for approximately one year, and graduates are welcome to return for continued job retention and housing services indefinitely.

-In the first phase of their training, FareStart’s adult students work in the contract meal program, producing more than 550,000 meals each year for area shelters and low-income day care centers throughout the community.
+In the first phase of their training, FareStart’s adult students work in the contract meal program, producing more than 700,000 meals each year, most of which are delivered to area shelters and low-income day care centers throughout the community.

 Recent Successes and Current Challenges

-Donations to FareStart this year will go directly to helping us expand capacity to serve more individuals who want the opportunity to change their lives.
-An investment in FareStart not only transforms lives, it and starts a ripple that creates a wave of positive social impact in our community.
+Donations to FareStart this year will go directly to helping us expand the training capacity of our programs and services to more individuals who want the opportunity to change their lives and to increasing our focus on underserved populations.
+Your investment in FareStart not only transforms lives, it starts a ripple that creates a wave of positive social impact in our community!